Virtual-Machines/Lubuntu-VirtualBox/README.md

 - Command-line download manager: wget
 - NAT port forwarding configured on 8080 that allows web browser testing outside virtual machine
 - It can be used as a base of development environments, to test software...
-- OVA file less than 400 MB
+- OVA file less than **400 MB**
 - User and pass of system is the same: **lubuntu**
 - Import OVA on VirtualBox using "File -> Import Appliance (or Control + I)"

 [**OPINION**](https://github.com/Virtual-Machines/Lubuntu-VirtualBox/issues/1)

 # New!
 You can get full desktop version here: [DOWNLOAD](https://github.com/Virtual-Machines/Lubuntu-VirtualBox/releases/download/latest/LubuntuBionicFull.ova)
-- Lubuntu Bionic 18.04.2 (lubuntu-desktop package)
+- Lubuntu Bionic 18.04.2 (**lubuntu-desktop** package)
 - Linux Kernel 4.18 HWE (Hardware Enablement)
+- VirtualBox Guest Additions (bidirectional clipboard between host and guest, shared folders capable, Seamless Mode...)
+- NAT port forwarding configured on 8080 that allows web browser testing outside virtual machine
 - Includes all default apps: Firefox, Pidgin, Sylpheed, Galculator, Disks, Abiword, Audacious, Evince, Gnumeric...
-- OVA file less than 1 GB
+- OVA file less than **1 GB**
+- User and pass of system is the same: **lubuntu**
+- Import OVA on VirtualBox using "File -> Import Appliance (or Control + I)"